ProteinUniverseAtlas/AFDB90v4/README.md

 - seaborn
 - pandas
 - datashader
+- geometricus

 For the *generation* of the data, we used the `dbuilder` package, which is part of the ProteinUniverseAtlas project and can be found in https://github.com/ProteinUniverseAtlas/dbuilder.
+Shape-mers were generated using the trained `ShapemerLearn` model from geometricus, for which model code can be found in https://github.com/TurtleTools/geometricus.